space-wizards/website-content/content/about/nightlies/_index.md

 ### Windows

-For the client you should run `SS14.Client.exe`, and for the server you should run `SS14.Server.exe`.
+For the client you should run `Robust.Client.exe`, and for the server you should run `Robust.Server.exe`.
 Then hit "Direct Connect" inside the client and it should all work.

 ### Linux

 You will need to have [Mono](https://www.mono-project.com/) installed on your system.
 Pretty much any distro runs it though it's pretty easy to install.
-For the client you will want to run "`mono SS14.Client.exe`" with a terminal, and "`mono SS14.Server.exe`" for the server.
+For the client you will want to run "`mono Robust.Client.exe`" with a terminal, and "`mono Robust.Server.exe`" for the server.
 Then hit "Direct Connect" inside the client and it should all work.

 ### MacOS